At Pivotal Physical Therapy, we offer 30+ years of combined professional experience.

 As of 2012, Ms. Erni had 30 years of clinical experience and is a sought-after lecturer on a wide-range of topics.
 Please view the list of lectures on this site.

-Dr. Elaine Borja-Jaffe is a graduate of Union College in Schenectady, NY with a Bachelor’s degree in both Biology and Psychology.
+Dr. Elaine Borja-Jaffe earned her Bachelor’s degree in both Biology and Psychology from Union College in Schenectady, NY.
 She later received her Doctorate of Physical Therapy (DPT) from the prestigious New York University.
-She is also a member of the American Physical Therapy Association (APTA) and Physical Therapy Association of New York.
+She is also a member of the American Physical Therapy Association (APTA), the Physical Therapy Association of New York (NYAPTA), and The Academy of Pelvic Health Physical Therapy (APTA’s specialty section).

-Elaine’s interest in health and exercise stems from her personal experience with physical therapy after sustaining several musculoskeletal injuries.
-Her passion and belief in effective manual therapy and exercise to restore pain-free function allow her to be a dedicated clinician and educator.
-She knows first-hand that compliance and commitment to the healing process is the key to full recovery.
+Elaine’s interest in health and exercise stems from personal experience with chronic pain conditions.
+Physical therapy was an essential element in her recovery after sustaining several musculoskeletal injuries.
+The preceding injects passion and belief in therapeutic exercise, manual therapy, and neuromuscular re-education to restore pain-free function.
+Personal experience supports her belief that compliance and commitment to the healing process is the key to a full recovery.

 PT, DPT, OCS